 If your mammogram does show something abnormal, you will need follow-up tests to check whether or not the finding is breast cancer.

-If the finding looks suspicious or likely to be breast cancer, the next step is a biopsy to remove some of the abnormal tissue to check for cancer.
+If the finding looks like it might be breast cancer, the next step is a biopsy to remove a small amount of tissue in the breast to check for cancer.

 Learn more about biopsies and breast cancer diagnosis.